Food Literacy Center’s Grand Opening!

 Sacramento City Unified School District is one of the oldest K-12 districts in the western United States (established in 1854).
 SCUSD’s students reflect the rich diversity that is the hallmark of Sacramento’s central city.
 Our student population is 40 percent Hispanic or Latino; 17 percent Asian; 14 percent African American; and 18 percent white.
 About 7 percent of students are of two or more races or ethnicities.
 Residents within SCUSD speak more than 51 languages.
 The District’s core value is recognizing that our system is inequitable by design.
 SCUSD vigilantly works to confront and interrupt inequities that exist to level the playing field and provide opportunities for everyone to learn, grow, and reach their greatness.

 Blackberry Backflips to our presenting sponsor Clover Sonoma!
-Special tangerine thank you to our Ribbon Cutting sponsor Kaiser Permanente, California Rice Commission, Dignity Health, KMK Designs, Downtown Railyard Venture, and First Northern Bank for helping us inspire the next generation of healthy kids!
+Special tangerine thank you to our Ribbon Cutting sponsor Kaiser Permanente, California Rice Commission, Dignity Health, KMK Designs, Downtown Railyard Venture, Sacramento County, Supervisor Patrick Kennedy, District 2, and First Northern Bank for helping us inspire the next generation of healthy kids!